springernature/halfpipe-deploy-resource/README.md

 * `space`: _required for halfpipe-push and halfpipe-promte_.
 Space will be used when constructing the candidate test route.
 * `vars`: _optional_.
 Hash map containing environment variables that should be set on the application.
 * `gitRefPath`: _optional_.
 Path to the `.git/ref` file.
 If this is set the app will get the environment variable `GIT_REVISION` set
+* `timeout`: _optional_.
+Timeout for each of the commands that the halfpipe cf plugin will execute

 ### Example
 ```